What is Future-proofing in Software Development

 They are crucial for several reasons:

-1. Longevity and sustainability.
+- Longevity and sustainability.
 Future-proofing ensures that software remains useful and efficient over an extended period.
 This reduces the need for frequent overhauls or complete rewrites, which can be costly and time-consuming.
-It focuses on creating a robust foundation that can adapt to future requirements and technological advancements.
+By acknowledging the importance of software maintenance, it focuses on building a robust foundation adaptable to future requirements and technological changes.

 Through the use of a proactive approach and implementing best practices, organizations can create software that remains relevant, reliable, and valuable despite continuous technological advancements.